Pilot Study of the Effect of Purple Rice on Glucose Tolerance, Serum Lipids and Inflammation

 |The safety and scientific validity of this study is the responsibility of the study sponsor and investigators.
 Listing a study does not mean it has been evaluated by the U.S. Federal Government.
 Read our disclaimer for details.|

 First Posted : November 2, 2012

 Last Update Posted : December 18, 2015

 |Type 2 Diabetic||Dietary Supplement: Purple Rice Dietary Supplement: Brown Rice||Not Applicable|

 |Official Title:||Pilot Study of the Effect of Purple Rice on Glucose Tolerance, Serum Lipids and Inflammation.|

 |Study Start Date :||September 2012|

-|Estimated Study Completion Date :||May 2015|
+|Actual Study Completion Date :||October 2015|

 Twice a day given purple rice with 5mg of resveratrol.

 Dietary Supplement: Purple Rice